 For those whose native language is not English, the Test of English as a Foreign Language (TOEFL) scores are required.
 A strong command of English is essential for success at Yale.
 This requirement is waived only for applicants who, prior to matriculation at Yale, will have received a baccalaureate degree or its international equivalent with three years of residency from a college or university where English is the primary language of instruction.

-The offer of admission typically includes full tuition ($43,300 in 2019-2020) and a generous stipend ($31,800 for students entering the program in 2019) for five years.
-Students usually apply for a dissertation fellowship, which replaces all teaching responsibilities, in the fifth year.
+The offer of admission typically includes full tuition ($43,300 in 2019-2020) and a generous stipend (roughly $36,000 planned for 2022-23) for five years.
 Consult the Graduate School’s financial assistance page for additional detail on living costs and funding.

 For incoming students whose TOEFL scores fall below the level required to satisfy the Graduate School’s Oral English Proficiency Standard, the Graduate School provides a stipend for support during a three week Immersive English Program, held late in summer on the Yale campus.